 - The commitment for all who engage in PX Connect is that the virtual community is NOT to be used as a means to advertise, market or sell.
 The Institute has specifically created spaces for vendors to introduce these services such as via the PX Marketplace and other advertising and sponsorship opportunities.
-(If you would like to discuss corporate partnership opportunities with The Beryl Institute, please contact Natalie McKay at email@example.com.)
+(If you would like to discuss corporate partnership opportunities with The Beryl Institute, please contact Russell Senger at firstname.lastname@example.org.)
 So any items deemed to directly advertise, market or sell would be in direct violation of these standards.
 All information posted must presented for informational, educational and professional purposes.
 If a solutions provider can offer expertise, guidance or information on given subjects, we invite you to do so, but this cannot be done with the intention to promote products or services.

 We recognize it may be difficult when members post challenges that a Solutions Provider organization can offer solutions to address, especially when you want to help.
 We suggest a few potential approaches that would be acceptable under these guidelines:

 - Engage a client to respond to the post and mention their experience with you in addressing a similar issue and/or ask the client to share how they applied one of your resources.

 - Share successes, challenges, constructive feedback, questions and goals instead of products or services that you provide.

 - Provide suggestions/insight based on your experience with clients from their perspective without directly promoting your services or including marketing collateral.
 This approach of sharing as a thought leader will further strengthen your position as an objective and valuable contributor to the conversation, while still making people aware of you and indirectly your organization.